ahmaed0hakam/WeOwl/README.md

 # WeOwl Laravel Project

-A school management system built with Laravel that matches the design and functionality of the original WeOwl project.
+A school management system built with Laravel that id designed for parents to follow up with their children’s information at school.

 ## Features